PyConPL/Book/2014/Journey_to_the_center_of_the_the_asynchronous_world/text.md

 StopIteration: Hi there
 ```

-If you carefully study the output you'll notice that the value of the `return`
+If you carefully study the output, you'll notice that the value of the `return`
-statement was actually passed as value of the `StopIteration` exception.
+statement is actually passed as a value of the `StopIteration` exception.
-Interesting isn't it?
+Interesting, isn't it?

-Delegating to subgenerator
+Delegating to a subgenerator
 --------------------------

 [PEP 380](http://legacy.python.org/dev/peps/pep-0380/) proposed the syntax for a
 generator to delegate part, or all, of its work to another generator.
 This
 basically means that instead of manually iterating, we're passing the generation
-to somebody else, who will do it for us, as presented in
+to somebody else, who will do it for us.
+This is presented in
 [yieldfrom.py](https://github.com/soltysh/talks/tree/master/coroutines_generators/examples/yieldfrom.py):

 ```python